 What Health Conditions Can PRP Help Treat?

-PRP injections aren't a cure-all, but they may be able to help patients recover from a wide variety of musculoskeletal injuries.
+PRP injections aren't a cure-all, but they can help patients recover from various musculoskeletal injuries.

 Some of the most common conditions we address using PRP include:

-• Chronic tendon injuries: Common chronic tendon injuries that can be helped by PRP include tennis elbow (lateral epicondylitis), golfers elbow (medial epicondylitis), and Achilles tendonitis.
+- Chronic tendon injuries: Common chronic tendon injuries that PRP can help include tennis elbow (lateral epicondylitis), golfer elbow (medial epicondylitis), and Achilles tendonitis.

-PRP injections may also help patients recover from surgery by reducing inflammation and promoting tissue repair.
+PRP injections help patients recover from surgery by reducing inflammation and promoting tissue repair.

 Visit the Top Orthopedic Specialists in Pittsburgh